AptaGoal/AptaGoal.github.io/Sanctissimo-PrivatePolicy-EN.md

 The app does use third-party services that may collect information used to identify you.

-### Link to the privacy policy of third-party service providers used by the app
+### Links to the privacy policy of third-party service providers used by the app

 - [Google Play Services](https://www.google.com/policies/privacy/)
 - [AdMob](https://support.google.com/admob/answer/6128543?hl=en)